Moving to Canada? Newcomers get up to a $15,000* credit and no monthly account fee** with StartRight™.*Subject to credit approval **Conditions apply

 A GIC is a type of investment offered by banks and financial institutions in Canada – often called a term deposit in other countries.
 When you buy a GIC, you deposit a set amount of money for a fixed period, called the term.
 In return, you get a guaranteed interest rate.
 When the term ends, you get your original investment back, plus the interest earned.

-GICs are designed to offer safe, predictable returns, making them a good choice for people who prefer a steady, low-risk way to save, including those planning for long-term goals like retirement.
+GICs are designed to offer predictable returns, making them a good choice for people who prefer a steady, low-risk investment product.

 There are different types of GICs, each with unique features:

-The right type of GIC for you will depend on your goals.
-But, as a newcomer with likely a lot of financial goals, they can play an important role in your financial strategy.
+The right type of GIC for you will depend on your goals, among other things.
+But, as a newcomer (possibly with a lot of financial goals), they may play an important role in your financial strategy.

 If you’re saving for something in the short-to-mid term (say 0-5 years), GICs are touted as a safer option than the stock market.
-The stock market typically offers higher returns than GICs, but it is also quite volatile – especially over a short timeframe.
+The stock market may offer higher returns than GICs on average based on historical data, but it can also be quite volatile – especially over a short timeframe.
 This means on a 5-year time horizon, you may not actually end up ahead by investing in the stock market vs putting the cash in a GIC.

-As a newcomer, you will likely be saving for a vehicle and/or a house or other goals that you want to hit within 5 years of landing in Canada.
-A cashable or non-cashable GIC can be part of your plan to do this.
+As a newcomer, you may be saving for a vehicle and/or a house or other goals that you want to hit within 5 years of landing in Canada.
+A cashable or non-cashable GIC might be part of your plan to do this.

-Helpfully, you can invest in GICs in your tax-advantaged accounts in Canada.
-So if you’re eligible for a TFSA, RRSP, or FHSA, you can open a GIC within those accounts and take advantage of those tax benefits.
+Helpfully, it’s possible invest in GICs in tax-advantaged accounts in Canada.
+So if you’re eligible for a TFSA, RRSP, or FHSA, you may be allowed open a GIC within those accounts and take advantage of those tax benefits.

 GICs are a common choice for newcomers who want to grow their savings with low risk.
 Here are some situations where GICs might be a good fit: